Upgrading My Home Network With MokerLink 2.5-Gigabit Switches

 The web interface on the managed MokerLink switch is basic but quite functional.
 It is possible that I missed something, but I couldn’t find a way to limit MokerLink’s web management interface to particular ports of particular VLANs.

-I don’t have enough 2.5-gigabit devices to simultaneously beat the crap out every port on these switches, but the review on the unmanaged 8-port Mokerlink switch at servethehome seems to indicate that you can get quite close to maxing every port out.
+I don’t have enough 2.5-gigabit devices to simultaneously beat the crap out of every port on these switches, but the review on the unmanaged 8-port Mokerlink switch at servethehome seems to indicate that you can get quite close to maxing every port out.

 I thought I would finally be able to max out Tailscale on the Intel N100 CPU!